Facts About Meteor Showers

-Both “shooting stars” and “falling stars” are terms used to describe meteors.
-The bright streaks of light across the night sky are caused by small pieces of interplanetary rock and debris – called meteoroids – which burn up under the intense friction of Earth’s atmosphere some 30 to 80 miles above the ground.
+We often use the terms “shooting stars” and “falling stars” to describe meteors.
+The bright streaks of light across the night sky are caused by small pieces of interplanetary rock and debris called meteoroids.
+They also orbit the Sun just like the planets, asteroids, and comets do.

 Famous meteor showers

 There are plenty of famous meteor showers that are easy to observe.
 We can see a lot of them throughout the year.
 Sometimes, they have very bright meteors called “fireballs.”
 Let’s get to know these meteor showers so we can see them by the time they visit our night sky.

 - Origin: 2003 EH1

 - Meteor Count (peak): Around 80 meteors per hour

 - Meteor Velocity: 41 kilometers (25.5 miles) per second